shawnr/practical-javascript/the-document-object-model/92-creating-and-removing-dom-elements.md

 {% initial %}
 // Set `resultsList` equal to the DOM element for the search-results list.

-// Create a new list item
+// Create a new list item called `newLI`

+// Set innerHTML of new list item to match HTML structure with new data specified above.

+// Append `newLI` to the `resultsList`

 {% solution %}
 // solution code